LucasDelfino92/morrowindsharp/setup.md

 One thing many Morrowind players who bought their game through online stores such as GOG or Steam are not aware of is that the game originally shipped with a map detailing most of the major locations.
 In a game where no quest markers are available, this is particularly useful information.
 [You can download a JPG copy of the map from here.](https://www.mediafire.com/view/fspx84p8ngg3eur/Morrowind_Game_of_the_Year_Map.jpg/file) If anyone has a higher resolution copy of the map, please send me a link so I can host it here.

-### A NOTE ON THE OFFICIAL PLUGINS
+### CLEANING UP YOUR GOG INSTALLATION

+The Game of the Year Edition available from GOG (which this guide assumes you are using) contains plenty of unnecessary files.
+This is because the game's BSAs have been uncompressed and their files shipped alongside the BSAs themselves, which leads to unnecessary file bloat.

-Bethesda released a number of official plugins for Morrowind, which already come with the Morrowind: Game of the Year Edition available from GOG.
+In addition, Bethesda released a number of official plugins for Morrowind, which already come with the Morrowind: Game of the Year Edition available from GOG.
 [You can read about the official plugins here.](https://en.uesp.net/wiki/Morrowind:Plugins).

-My personal stance, and the one which this guide follows, is "don't bother with them".
-For all intents and purposes, they are amateur mods made under an official banner.
-Near all of them are mods I wouldn't personally recommend myself.
-Thus, I recommend you remove the following plugins from your **Morrowind\Data Files** folder:

-- adamantiumarmor.esp
-- AreaEffectArrows.esp
-- bcsounds.esp
-- EBQ_Artifact.esp
-- entertainers.esp
-- LeFemmArmor.esp
-- master_index.esp
-- Siege at Firemoth.esp
+Because of their lackluster quality and even poorer implementation, this guide assumes you will be playing Morrowind without them.

+To clean up your GOG installation of Morrowind, delete the following files from your **Morrowind\Data Files** folder:

+- The **BookArt**, **Icons**, **Meshes**, and **Textures** folders.
+- All **.esp** files.
+There should be 8 of them, corresponding to the 8 official plugins.
+- All **.txt** files.
+There should be 8 of them, corresponding to the 8 official plugins.

+Overall, this will free about 700 MBs in your Morrowind installation.
+You should now have only five folders (Fonts, Music, Sound, Splash, Video), three BSAs (Bloodmoon.bsa, Morrowind.bsa, Tribunal.bsa) and their corresponding .esms (Bloodmoon.esm, Morrowind.esm, Tribunal.esm).

 ## MORROWIND CODE PATCH